Protect Your Home with These Holiday & Winter Fire Safety Tips

-The coming holiday season and winter months also bring the highest rate of home fires, a leading cause of home insurance claims.
-Not surprisingly, more than one-third of home fires occur between December and February, but Thanksgiving is the peak day for these incidents—more than three times the daily average.
+The months ahead also bring the highest rate of home fires, a leading cause of home insurance claims.
+Not surprisingly, more than one-third of home fires occur between December and February, but Thanksgiving is the peak day for home cooking fires—more than three times the daily average.
+Christmas Day and Christmas Eve rank second and third, respectively, with nearly twice the daily average.

 We hope these holiday and winter fire safety tips will help keep you, your family, and your guests safe during the months ahead.